Classification of Students

 Only courses for which a letter grade is given are computed into the grade point average.
 Only the higher grade is counted for a repeated course.
 Courses accepted in transfer are awarded credits not grades or quality points.

-ACCESS students are recognized on an ACCESS Dean’s List when they have earned 9 credit hours (excluding pass/fail and audited courses) and attained a grade point average of 3.5 in fall, spring, and summer semesters.
+Adult Studies students are recognized on an Adult Studies Dean’s List when they have earned 9 credit hours (excluding pass/fail and audited courses) and attained a grade point average of 3.5 in fall, spring, and summer semesters.

 Request to Participate in Commencement as a Non-Graduate

 Students may request to attend baccalaureate, march in the May Commencement ceremony, and receive a diploma cover from the President as long as they are on track to complete degree requirements by January 31 following Commencement.
 Non-graduates only march in one Commencement ceremony, and are not eligible for Commencement Honors.